Woolloomooloo: Aboriginal culture

 The current spelling of "Woolloomooloo" is derived from the name of the first homestead in the area, Wolloomooloo House, built by the first landowner John Palmer.
 There is debate as to how Palmer came up with the name with different Aboriginal words being suggested.
 Anthropologist J.D.
-McCarthy wrote in 'NSW Aboriginal Places Names', in 1946, that Woolloomooloo could be derived from either Wallamullah, meaning place of plenty or Wallabahmullah, meaning a young black kangaroo.
+McCarthy wrote in 'NSW Aboriginal Places Names', in 1946, that Woolloomooloo could be derived from either Wallamullah, meaning 'place of plenty', or Wallabahmullah, meaning 'young black kangaroo'.

 In 1852, the traveller Col. G.C.
 Mundy wrote that the name came from Wala-mala, meaning an "[Aboriginal] burial ground".
 It has also been suggested that the name means field of blood, due to the alleged Aboriginal tribal fights that took place in the area, or that it is from the pronunciation by Aboriginals of windmill, from the one that existed on Darlinghurst ridge until the 1850s.